ronit-arora/waksman-clone-analysis/README.md

 As of April 2019, BLASTn, BLASTx, and BLASTp methods may be invocated given a certain sequence to be analyzed.
 The scripts I have created will place all data and necessary output into a .xls file (excel) workbook.

 Please note that creating these scripts has taken quite a long time for me!
 Scouring through the scarce API documentation on NCBI and unfamiliar python packages is a time-consuming task.
 Consequently, there are still many more parts that are not yet (but I would like in the future) included.
 The scripts do complete a majority of the analyses, but work can still be done.
 Feel free to create any commits to this repository for any of you involved in WSSP!

+Please also note that I and any contributors are not responsible for any academic integrity violations.
+We implore that individuals looking for help in their analyses put their best personal effort into them before consulting project resources.